matthannigan/nextjs-ts-tailwind-supabase-starter/docs-website/docs/development/blueprint.md

 ---
 sidebar_position: 1
+sidebar_label: Blueprint
 ---

-# Overview of Phase 1
+# Development Blueprint

-Phase 1 focuses on establishing the technical foundation and implementing basic authentication for the starter template application.
+Initial work focuses on establishing the technical foundation and implementing basic authentication for the starter template application.
 By the end of this phase, we should have:

 1. A working Next.js 14 project with TypeScript 5.2+ and TailwindCSS 3.3+
 2. Supabase 2.x integration for authentication and database
 3. Basic user management (registration, login, anonymous sessions)
 4. Core database schema implementation

-nextjs-ts-tailwind-supabase-starter

-# Decomposition into Manageable Chunks
+## Decomposition into Manageable Chunks

-## Chunk 1: Project Setup
+### Chunk 1: Project Setup

 - Initialize Next.js 14 project with TypeScript 5.2+
 - Configure TailwindCSS 3.3+